Lynde and Harry Bradley Foundation

-In addition to the ties to Wisconsin Governor Scott Walker noted above, LHBF CEO Grebe conducted interviews personally at the cabinet level of the Walker administration and served as chair of the "Friends of Scott Walker."
+In addition to the ties to Wisconsin Governor Scott Walker noted above, Bradley Foundation CEO Michael Grebe personally conducted interviews at the cabinet level of the Walker administration and served as chair of Walker's campaign, the "Friends of Scott Walker."

 In 2010, the MacIver Institute, which is funded by the Bradley Foundation, posted an op-ed pushing for a repeal of collective bargaining rights.
 The article read: "Two simple but fundamental steps to kick start the Wisconsin economy and get our state budget mess resolved would be to repeal collective bargaining for public employees and to make Wisconsin a right to work state, giving private sector workers the choice of whether they want to pay union dues in their workplace."

-For a full list of grants, see the Contributions of the Bradley Foundation page, which is based off of and links to the foundation's 990 tax forms from 1998-2011.
+For a full list of grants from 1998-2013, see the Contributions of the Bradley Foundation page.

 - "Bradley has supported and in some cases, had to defend controversial right-wing recipients of their grants, particularly Charles Murray and Dinesh D'Souza.